kfung9564/Sliding-Puzzle/README.md

 # Sliding-Puzzle
-Sliding puzzle game in assembly
+Sliding puzzle game in assembly.
+TASM 16-bit on Dosbox

 ## Quick instructions:
 - On the menu screen, press a number key from 2 to 5 to choose the N dimension, then press another number key from 2 to 5 to choose the M - dimenion